Trends in gravitational wave emission in axisymmetric simulations of rotating core-collapse supernovae: Gravitational waves

 \section{Gravitational waves}

 Our discussion of the GWs from our simulations is organized into three parts, drawing variously from our simulation sets.
 We begin by presenting results from our main set of $14$ simulations with varying rotation boosts.
 This is aided by a comparison to the two non-MHD models.
+This part deals primarily with the long-term evolution of the GW signal, and the factors which influence this evolution.
 Subsequently, we analyze in detail the one remaining model, which aims to temporally resolve the PNS oscillations.
+The purpose of this part is to identify where GWs come from by directly examining the underlying fluid motions.
 Finally, we use one non-magnetic model, and one model from the main set, to assess the applicability of a linear eigenmode analysis to rotating stars.